datafilter/xyz/blog/25/goodbye-things.md

 What is useful for intellectual growth are mental tools, such as new perspectives, identifying logical fallacies, improving critical thinking, effective communication, etc..
 Rather than collecting information, time is also better spent by practicing problem-solving and engaging in creative activities.

+Mental tools are the new treasures.
+Knowing how to effectively find and utilize information quickly is worth more than simply knowing a lot of stuff.

 ## Organizing is not minimizing

 Moving things around doesn’t reduce complexity; it merely shifts it.